-An introduction to computer programming with a focus on engineering applications.
-The basic programming control structures, data structures, and modularization will be covered.
-Students will implement programs on a traditional IDE.
-Credit will be granted for only one of ENGR 147, ENGR 144, ENGR 198 (2017-2018) or CSCI 161.
+This course is an introduction to computer programming with a focus on engineering applications.
+It requires no previous programming experience The basic programming control structures, data structures, and modularization will be covered.
+The programming language will be Python and/or C/C++.
+Students will write programs in various environments and will implement a physical design project using the Arduino platform.
+Credit will be granted for only one of ENGR 147, ENGR 144, ENGR 198 (2017-2018) or CSCI 161 (pre 2023).
 Three credits and two-hour lab.